darrenjw/blog/reaction-diffusion/DraftPost.md

 In this post we will look at one approach to the stochastic reaction-diffusion problem, based on an underlying stochastic process often described by the *reaction diffusion master equation* (RDME).
 We will start by generating exact realisations from this process using the *spatial Gillespie algorithm*, before switching to a continuous stochastic approximation often known as the [*spatial chemical Langevin equation*](https://dx.doi.org/10.1186%2Fs12976-015-0001-6) (spatial CLE).
 For fine discretisations, this spatial CLE is just an explicit numerical scheme for an associated reaction-diffusion *stochastic partial differential equation* (SPDE), and we can easily contrast such SPDE dynamics with their deterministic PDE approximation.
 We will investigate using simulation, based on my Scala library, [scala-smfsb](https://github.com/darrenjw/scala-smfsb), which accompanies the third edition of my textbook, [Stochastic modelling for systems biology](https://github.com/darrenjw/smfsb), as discussed in [previous](https://darrenjw.wordpress.com/2018/12/19/stochastic-modelling-for-systems-biology-third-edition/) [posts](https://darrenjw.wordpress.com/2019/01/04/the-scala-smfsb-library/).

-All of the code used to generate the plots and movies in this post is available in my [blog repo](https://github.com/darrenjw/blog/tree/master/reaction-diffusion).
+All of the code used to generate the plots and movies in this post is available in my [blog repo](https://github.com/darrenjw/blog/tree/master/reaction-diffusion), and is very simple to build and run.

 ## The Lotka-Volterra reaction network